Abhigyan-Sh/fins/client/readmeO.md

 ###
 how to change link with clicking on a button without useState and without creating function but rather can it be done using callback function if yes then how?
 ### To do
+update photo
-summit empty '' for profession, etc. fill clicked icons
+summit empty '' for profession, etc. fill clicked icons you may reload page after changing user obj
 ###

 import { IconContext } from react-icons/lib'